flyteorg/flyte/rfc/system/5606-json-idl.md

 | **After** | Python Value to Literal | Converts the Pydantic `BaseModel` to a dictionary, then serializes it into msgpack bytes using `msgpack.dumps`. |
 | | Literal to Python Value | Deserializes `msgpack` bytes into a dictionary, then converts it back into a Pydantic `BaseModel`. |

+Note: Pydantic BaseModel can't be serialized directly by `msgpack`, but this implementation will still ensure 100% correct.

 ### FlyteCtl
 In FlyteCtl, we can construct input for the execution, so we have to make sure the values we passed to FlyteAdmin can all be constructed to Literal.